shorterzakhena/Linux-System-Administration-User-Management-Lab/README.md

 **Step 2: Create the Lab Directory**

-I created a directory to store the files used for the Linux administration lab.
+Created a directory to store the files used for the Linux administration lab.

 cd ~
 mkdir linux-admin-lab